Vegan Vegetarian Recipes

 3 ripe bananas

-1 cup (240 ml) walnuts
+1 cup (240 ml) raw walnut pieces

-6 (1-ounce) squares dairy-free unsweetened chocolate
+6 ounces or squares (170g) unsweetened dairy-free dark chocolate

-1 1/4 cups (320 ml) evaporated cane juice
+1 1/4 cups (300 ml) organic sugar

 1/2 cup (120 ml) boiling water

-3. To prepare the chocolate sauce, melt the chocolate squares in a 1-quart (1 liter) saucepan over very low heat, stirring frequently.
+3. TO PREPARE THE CHOCOLATE SAUCE, melt the chocolate squares in a 1-quart (1 liter) saucepan over very low heat, stirring frequently.

 STARS AND STRIPES AMERICAN PIE